pylattice/MitoTNT/README.md

 `MitoGraph -xy lateral_pixel_size -z axial_pixel_size -path tif_dir`
 Note: you need to replace `lateral_pixel_size` and `axial_pixel_size` with microscope parameters, otherwise the segmentation is empty

-To segment multiple z-stacks for a range of timepoints simultaneously:
+To segment multiple z-stacks for a number of timepoints simultaneously:
 `for frame in frame*; do MitoGraph -xy lateral_pixel_size -z axial_pixel_size -path "$frame"; done`

-**However, processing frames one by one can take long time.
-We have also provided a utility script `run_MitoGraph_parallel.ipynb` in the helper_scripts directory that can speed up the process 10-20X based on your local machine.**

 Segmentation outputs will be saved under each timepoint folder.

 Please find the description for the output files [here](https://github.com/vianamp/MitoGraph/#mitograph-outputs).

 ## 4. Check segmentation results
-We recommend using [ChimeraX](https://www.cgl.ucsf.edu/chimerax/) to open `.tif` and `.vtk` files for visual inspection of the segmentation results.
+We recommend using [ChimeraX](https://www.cgl.ucsf.edu/chimerax/) or [ParaView](https://www.paraview.org/) to open `.tif` and `.vtk` files for visual inspection of the segmentation results.

-More information for using MitoGraph and selecting parameters can be found in the publication [here](https://doi.org/10.1016/j.ab.2018.02.022).
+More information for using MitoGraph and parameters can be found in the publication [here](https://doi.org/10.1016/j.ab.2018.02.022).

 # Network Tracking
 Open the terminal and type `jupyter notebook` to start Jupyter Notebook.
 Find the root directory of MitoTNT and open `mitotnt_tracking_pipeline.ipynb` for mitochondrial network tracking.